 Alex is based in the heart of the Scottish Highlands, mixing life as an ACCS anaesthetics trainee, with mountaineering and skiing adventures.
 He holds the highest UK instructional qualifications in winter climbing, mountaineering, ski mountaineering and mountain biking.
 He has led several expeditions for Outlook Expeditions and World Challenge from Malawi to Bolivia, with personal first ascents in Kyrgyzstan and a ski elective in New Zealand.

 Dr Craig Miller BM BMedSci DMCC DTM&H is an Emergency Medicine doctor with an interest in global health and expedition medicine with experience across a range of environments from marine to desert to jungle and high altitude.
 Craig teaches WMT’s Advanced Medicine course and private Far From Help programmes.
 Craig was profiled in the Christmas 2020 Newsletter.
+He recently moved to Australia and is enjoying life in the sun!

 Dr Elspeth Murray MBChB, MRCS is an Orthopaedic Registrar with an interest in trauma, expedition medicine and medical education with experience in desert and high altitude medicine.